kieranrcampbell/ouija/README.md

 pseudotimes <- map_pseudotime(oui)
 ```

 For further usage options see the vignette.
+A prebuilt vignette can be found [here](http://kieranrcampbell.github.io/ouija).

 ## Authors